Do you want more website visitors? Create more content. Right?

-5) Create a content series.
+5) Create a content series

-One area where almost every marketer struggles is coming up with “new” ideas.
+One area where almost every marketer struggles are coming up with “new” ideas.
 In the beginning, it always seems easy to create exciting content day after day.
 But after a while, things seem to get stale.